microsoft/atlas-design/site/src/components/segmented-controls.md

 ## Size modification

-Using the `segmented-controls-lg` will increase the padding of the buttons.
+Using the `segmented-controls-lg` can be used to make segmented control bigger than the default.

 ```html
 <tab-container data-segmented-controls-container>